Extending free actions of finite groups on unoriented surfaces: The unoriented Bogomolov multiplier

+The previous discussion implies that when a group $G$ has a Schur multiplier which is an elementary abelian $2$-group, then $B_0(G) = B_0(G;\mathbb{Z}_2)$.
+This property holds for extraspecial $2$-groups of order $2^{2n+1}$ with $n > 1$, where the Schur multiplier is an elementary abelian $2$-group of order $2^{2n^2 - n - 1}$; see \cite[p.
+138]{Kar87}.

+The following theorem, which is the unoriented counterpart of the main result in \cite{ASSU23}, will be proved in \cite{Seg}:

-\begin{thm} A free action of a finite group $G$ on a closed, unoriented surface $S$, which is not an element of the subgroup generated by the trivial $G$-bundle over $\RR P^2$, extends to a non-necessarily free action over a $3$-manifold if and only if the class in the unoriented Bogomolov multiplier $[S, G]\in B_0(G;\ZZ_2)$ is trivial. \end{thm}
+\begin{thm} A free action of a finite group $G$ on an unoriented closed surface $S$ extends to a (not necessarily free) action on a $3$-manifold if and only if the class $[S,G]\in B_0(G;\ZZ_2)$ in the unoriented Bogomolov multiplier is trivial. \end{thm}